 Yet, no one dies without knowing his passion.
 Somewhat.

-Although people don’t notice this but sometimes they’ve already found their passion.
+Although people don’t notice this, sometimes they’ve already found their passion.
 They unconsciously fall in love with what they do – they don’t need to think about their passion.
 Their passion comes to them while they’re busy with life, which I believe, is a beautiful thing.

 So if you’re worried about finding your passion and wish to discover your strengths, then start thinking.
 That’s where the journey begins.
 Before you do anything else, you need to sow the seed of belief in your heart and convince yourself that you’re prepared to give it what it takes.